Overdue Sequels

 MIA Since: Rock n’ Roll Racing (1993)

-I don’t have anything against StarCraft 2, Diablo 3, or World of Warcraft, but I really wish Blizzard would do something nice for their fans from the 16-bit era.
-The gaming industry has come a long way in the past couple of decades, and there is so much more they could do with the Rock n’ Roll Racing series with respect to the game’s soundtrack and multiplayer modes.
+I don’t have anything against StarCraft, Diablo, or Overwatch, but I really wish Blizzard would do something nice for their fans from the 16-bit era.
+The gaming industry has come a long way in the past couple of decades, and there is so much more they could do with the Rock n’ Roll Racing series, especially as it pertain to the soundtrack and multiplayer modes.
 The original game boasted synthesized versions of five classic rock anthems.
 While this seemed impressive in 1993, a new version could easily be loaded with hundreds of songs from the actual recording artists.
+(This was the approach taken for the game’s “Definitive Edition”, which was released in the Blizzard Arcade Collection in 2021.)
 Two-player split-screen action used to be the bee’s knees, but online play could take the series to a whole new level.
 The closest we’ve come to a sequel was Interplay’s Red Asphalt, which was released in 1998.
 The game was known as Rock n’ Roll Racing 2 during the development stages, and released as such in PAL territories.
 Still, that game sucked and I like to pretend that it doesn’t exist.
 I’m still waiting for a real sequel.

 9